Biswadeepgiri/Chatgpt_integrated_website/README.md

-This is a Chatgpt Integrated website built using React JS and Vue JS .
+This is a Chatgpt Integrated website built using React JS and Vite and used Express JS and Node JS for the backend part.

 I used the OpenAI api to send a request to the chatgpt api sever and catch the response and display it on my website.